ZackAkil/video-intelligence-api-visualiser/README.md

 - See all of the capabilities of the [Video Intelligence API](https://cloud.google.com/video-intelligence?utm_source=ext&utm_medium=partner&utm_campaign=CDR_zac_aiml_vid_intel_demo_interactive%20demo_060221&utm_content=-).
 - Upload your own data files to quickly visulise your own annotations.
 - Play with the interactive confidence threshold to find the right one for your usecase.

-## Google Analytics Tracking

-This demo uses Google Analytics to track user activity.
-By using this demo, you are consenting to the collection of your data by Google Analytics.
-To learn more about Google Analytics and how it collects and uses data, please visit the [Google Analytics privacy policy](https://policies.google.com/privacy).